IrisLaanearu/RT2_assignments/README.md

 The documentation of Research Track 1 assignment can be found here: https://irislaanearu.github.io/RT2_assignments/

 ## Assignment 2: Using widgets and data visualization for the Research Track 1 second assignment
-In this assignment:
+In this assignment the author:
-- Created a jupyter notebook to replace the user interface (node A)
+- created a jupyter notebook to replace the user interface (node A) made for the RT1 course
-- Using widgets to let the user know the position of the robot and all targets that have been set and cancelled in the environment
+- used widgets to let the user know the position of the robot and all targets that have been set and cancelled in the environment
-- Used FuncAnimation to plot the robot position
+- used FuncAnimation to plot the robot position
-- Added a plot for the number of set and cancelled targets
+- used FuncAnimation to plot the set and cancelled targets in the environment

 In the end, the notebook has:
 - an interface to assign (or cancel) goals to the robot
-- info about the goal status
+- live info about the goal status
 - a plot with the robot´s position and target´s positions in the environment
 - a plot for the number of set and cancelled targets

-First download the __RT2_Assignment_2__ ROS workspace folder and move to the ROS package __assignment_2_2023__.
+First download the __RT2_Assignment_2__ ROS workspace folder with the ROS package __assignment_2_2023__.

 To use the created jupyter notebook follow these steps:
 1. In terminal download Jupyter notebook using the following command: